James Pond 2: Reception

 UK magazine ACE gave the Amiga version a score of 934 out of 1000, calling it "polished, playable and (...) fun" and "completely excellent".
 Electronic Gaming Monthly gave the SNES version a 5 out of 10, commenting that "James's ability to make himself tall is quite interesting, but that is really the only special thing about him.
 Fans of JP may be better off with his Aquatic Games".
-They gave the Amiga CD32 version a 5.5 out of 10.
-Though they praised the soundtrack, they remarked that the garishly colorful graphics tend to cause eye strain, the gameplay is mildly fun but unexciting, and that aside from the "extremely pixelated" full motion video intro, it is identical to the version on the less powerful Sega Genesis.
+In their review of the Amiga CD32 release, they praised the soundtrack while writing that the garishly colorful graphics tend to cause eye strain, the gameplay is mildly fun but unexciting, and that aside from the "extremely pixelated" full motion video intro, it is identical to the version on the less powerful Sega Genesis.
 Mega Action gave the Genesis version a score of 92% writing: "Better than the original and a massive playing to boot.
 This features all the ingredients that its predecessor offered, plus plenty more."
 Power Unlimited gave the SNES version a score of 75% commenting: "The only remarkable thing about Super James Pond is that it is a wacky parody of James Bond.
 Unfortunately, there is very little of this in the game.
 Furthermore, it is a usual, beautifully designed and musical platformer."

 Mega placed the game at number 20 in their Top Mega Drive Games of All Time.